A key US inflation gauge reaches 6.8% as prices keep surging

 WASHINGTON -- An inflation gauge that is closely tracked by the Federal Reserve jumped 6.8% in June from a year ago, the biggest increase in four decades, and leaving Americans with no relief from surging costs.

-Friday's figures from the Commerce Department underscored the persistence of the inflation that is eroding Americans' purchasing power, dimming their confidence in the economy and threatening Democrats in Congress in the run-up to the November midterm elections.
+Friday's government figures underscored the persistence of the inflation that is eroding Americans' purchasing power, dimming their confidence in the economy and threatening Democrats in Congress in the run-up to the November midterm elections.

 On a month-to-month basis, prices rose 1% from May to June, faster than the 0.6% rise from April to May and the biggest such jump since 2005.

+A separate government report Friday reinforced the fact that the economy remains gripped by inflation pressures.
+A measure of employees' wages, excluding government workers, jumped 1.6% in the April-June quarter, matching a record high reached last fall.
+Higher wages can fuel inflation if companies pass their higher labor costs on to their customers, as they typically do.

+The Fed closely watches this report, known as the employment cost index, and takes account of it in its interest rate decisions.
+Last fall’s sharp increase in the index contributed to the Fed’s policy shift toward tightening credit.

-The government’s report also said that consumer spending managed to just outpace inflation, rising 0.1% from May to June after adjusting for price changes.
-Consumer spending has weakened in the face of high inflation.
-But it’s helping fuel inflation itself, with demand still strong for services ranging from airline tickets and hotel rooms to restaurant meals and new and used autos.
+The government also reported Friday that consumer spending managed to just outpace inflation last month, rising 0.1% from May to June after adjusting for price changes.
+Consumer spending, the main driver of the economy, has weakened in the face of high inflation.
+But for now, it’s still helping fuel inflation, with demand still strong for services, ranging from airline tickets and hotel rooms to restaurant meals and autos.

+Many retail and consumer goods chains, though, say inflation is squeezing shoppers and limiting how far their money goes — a sign that consumer spending could further weaken.

+This week, Walmart said its profits would fall because its customers are spending more on pricier food and gas, leaving them less able to buy clothes and other discretionary items.
+Likewise, Best Buy downgraded its sales and profit forecasts because surging inflation has forced consumers to reduce their purchases of electronics appliances.

 Inflation has been rising so fast that despite the pay raises many workers have received, most consumers are falling behind the pace of cost-of-living expenses.